dgirotti/dgirotti/README.md

 - Developed and executed test cases, identifying data sets and expected results.

-- Automated tests using TFS and executed automation scripts.

 - Work with best QA practices.

 - Identify, document and track software defects using issue tracking tools (Jira) and work with development teams to resolve issues in a timely manner.

+- Automated tests using TFS and executed automation scripts.

+- Reviewed Automation requirements.

+- Worked on the Automation Test Plan.

+- Executed test scripts for Automation.

+- Executed Automation Tests.

 #### Project: Website for Buying & Personalizing Cards (Canada)